What is Physics?

 Above all, Physics is about people.
 Throughout history, men and women have made observations of things they have seen and have used their intellects to make sense of what they have seen and to explain it so that others can understand.
 They were and are living people who have all the feelings and aspirations of everyone else.
 They sleep, eat, drink, go to the lavatory, get ill, leap for joy, get angry, get drunk, etc, just like everyone else.
 Their computers crash just like yours does.
 They play music.
-Some are very pleasant people.
+Many are very pleasant people.
 Sir Isaac Newton was decidedly obnoxious, narcissistic, malicious, and manipulative.
 Henry Cavendish was desperately shy and socially inept.
 Both may have had Asperger's syndrome.